yt-project/yt/doc/source/reference/configuration.rst

 Local Configuration
 ^^^^^^^^^^^^^^^^^^^

-yt will look for any file name ``yt.toml`` in the current directory or any of its parent, up to the root.
-If present, its options override those in the global configuration.
+yt will look for a file name ``yt.toml`` in the current directory.
+If present, its options are loaded and the global configuration is not read.
+Local configuration files can contain the same options as the global one.

 Local configuration files can either be edited manually, or alternatively they can be managed using ``yt config --local``.
 It can list, add, modify and remove